SupritTelkar/PostApplication/README.md

 * Delete Post: DELETE /api/post/{id}

 # Performace Testing Tool
-Used Jmeter to test the application performance and latency locally"# PostApplication"
+Used Jmeter to test the application performance and latency locally